 Soil: A well-drained potting mix is essential.
 Use a cacti or succulent mix.

 Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot plants in the spring that are tipping over their pots or have ceased growing.

-Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
-The variegated Tiger Aloe forms bunches of low rosettes with green bands on wide leaves.
-As with all succulents, it's essential that it is never allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
-Many people keep a pot of A. vera in the house to use the juice from the fleshy leaves on burns and minor skin irritations.
-Plants will almost never flower in cultivation.
+Aloe is a very forgiving plant and a well-grown plant can be quite beautiful.
+As with all succulents, it is essential that it is never allowed to sit in stagnant water and the plant should be carefully monitored to watch for signs of overwatering.